 Fat Grafting Pensacola

 Fat grafting is a powerful technique that has many applications in plastic and reconstructive surgery.
-Most patients have a negative view of fat because people tend to focus on fat’s excessive presence in unwanted areas – which explains why liposuction was the most popular cosmetic surgery procedure in 2013 with 363,912 liposuction procedures performed.* Aging, cancer and injury can all leave certain tissues and areas of the body with a DEFICIENCY of fat tissue.
+Aging, cancer and injury can all leave certain tissues and areas of the body with a DEFICIENCY of fat tissue.
 These areas of deficiency even occur in overweight patients who have an overall total body excess of fat tissue.
-The areas that most commonly develop a DEFICIENCY of fat tissue with aging include the dorsum of the hands, the buttock and the face.
-At Gulf Coast Plastic Surgery weutilize fat grafting most commonly in Face Lifts, Hand Rejuvenation, Brazilian Butt Lifts and some Breast Reconstruction cases.
+The areas that most commonly develop a DEFICIENCY of fat tissue with aging include the back of the hands, the buttocks and the face.
+At Gulf Coast Plastic Surgery we utilize fat grafting most commonly in Face Lifts, Hand Rejuvenation, Brazilian Butt Lifts and some Breast Reconstruction cases.

 In pure liposuction cases, where the fat is discarded (not transferred/grafted), the only goal is to remove the patient’s unwanted fat and leave behind a nice contour.
 Careful harvest of the fat cells for future survival in a new location is not important in pure liposuction cases because the removed fat is discarded.

 The pros of fat grafting are that the technique uses the patient’s own tissue (autologous) and the results are permanent, meaning the fat cells that survive the transfer will persist as long as the host tissue remains alive.
-Another pro is that 100 mL of autologous fat, is much less expensive than 100 mL of a biologic filler such as Juvederm.
-The cons of fat grafting include the inability to precisely predict how much fat will survive the transfer and persist in the new location.
+Another pro is that fat is much less expensive than a biologic filler (such as Juvederm).
+The biggest con of fat grafting include the inability to precisely predict how much fat will survive the transfer and live in the new location.
+However, because of their experience and meticulous care when harvesting and transferring fat, Drs.
+Leveque and Butler are able to give patients beautiful and long-lasting results.

 |Facility||Office/Clinic, Surgery Center or Hospital|